lgfischer/wordpress-backup-ant-script/readme.md

 This is a simple Ant script to make backups of a WordPress blog in a remote machine (possibly running Windows).

-Basically, it will connect to your server, make a copy of the WordPress directory, make a dump of the MySql database, zip everything, then download the resulting file.
+Basically, it will connect to your server, make a copy of the WordPress directory, make a dump of the MySql database, zip everything, and then download the resulting file.
 The final zip is named with the timestamp, so you can easily find backups latter.

 Pre-Requisites